wereHamster/haskell-css-syntax/README.md

 ### Motivation 2

 I (the second author) needed to preprocess HTML in realtime to make it responsive.
 Besides other things it requires parsing `style=...` attribute that can have any amount of junk so I optimized a parser/serializer a lot while still passing all the tests.

+### Motivation 3

+Haskell CSS Syntax is an adopted component of the [Argonaut Stack](https://argonaut-constellation.org/) browser engine.
+A full [styling engine](https://hackage.haskell.org/package/stylist) can readily be implemented around it!

 ### Tokenizer